rocketfuel/sdbc/DIALECT.md

 The code for the example is out of order and incomplete for demonstration purposes.
 For the full runnable example, see [jsondbms](/examples/src/main/scala/com/example/jsondbms/).

 This implementation does not provide classes for Select or Insert.
-The equivalent functionality is already provided by Argonaut.
+The equivalent functionality is already provided by [Argonaut](http://argonaut.io/), a JSON library for Scala.

 ### Imports